ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 As one of the offices is a co-shared space with two others, so we simply attributed 33.3% of the office router's embodied carbon to GWF.
 The router dedicated to the GWF office attributes it's full embodied carbon to GWF.

 $$ (171.7\ kgCO_2e \times 0.333) + 171.7\ kgCO_2e = 229\ kgCO_2e $$

+Amortising this by 5 years we get:

+$$ 229\ kgCO_2e ÷ 5 = 45.8\ kgCO_2e/year $$

+For accounting purposes, as these devices were not acquired in the carbon account year, they can be reduced to zero (on the assumption they were accounted for in the year of purchase).

 **How could we improve upon this?**